tearfu1/bfu_labs_pm/README.md

-# labs with tasks from mrBelka's reposetory
+# labs and tasks from mrBelka's reposetory